 Pretty much all private tenants with an Assured Shorthold Tenancy must have their deposit protected by the landlord or agency with a government-backed tenancy deposit scheme.

 Is my deposit protected?

 The tenancy deposit protection rules outline details regarding the protection of your deposit.

-The written statement must state by law
+The written information must state by law

 - The amount of deposit paid and the property address it relates to

 - The name and contact details of the deposit protection scheme used

 - How to get your deposit back and when deductions can be made

 - What happens if you can’t agree about how much should be refunded or if your landlord or agent doesn’t respond